 Black quickly climbed through the Mariners organization and reached the majors with the club late in the 1981 campaign, appearing in a pair of games.
-Prior to the 1982 season, he was dealt to the Royals as a player to be named later for Manny Castillo.
-After splitting his first season in Kansas City between the rotation and the pen, he was used exclusively as a starter the next three summers.
+Prior to the 1982 season, he was dealt to the Royals as a player to be named later for 2B Manny Castillo.
+After splitting his first season in Kansas City between the rotation and the bullpen, he was used exclusively as a starter the next three summers.
 He had his best season in 1984, going 17-12 with a 3.12 ERA as the Royals won a division title.
 In 1985, his record dropped to 10-15, but he appeared in two games in that fall's World Series, which the Royals won.

 After bouncing between the pen and the rotation for several summers, Black was traded to the Cleveland Indians for Pat Tabler in June of 1988.
-He spent a little over two years with the Tribe before being sent to the Toronto Blue Jays during the 1990 pennant run.
-Following that season, he became a free agent and signed a four year deal with the San Francisco Giants.
+He spent a little over two years with the Tribe before being sent to the Toronto Blue Jays during their 1990 pennant run.
+Following that season, he became a free agent and signed a four-year deal with the San Francisco Giants.
 In his first year with the Giants, he led the National League with 16 losses.
 He later returned to the Indians in 1995, his final year as a player, but did not play in that year's World Series, having made his last big league appearance in July.

 Notable Achievements

 - 15 Wins Seasons: 1 (1984)